From Now On, Showtime!: Production

-Park Hae-jin confirmed main lead in the series in May 2021.
-Jin Ki-joo was offered main lead opposite Park Hae-jin in July 2021.
-Jung Joon-ho received offer to appear in the series in August 2021.
+Park Hae-jin was confirmed as the main lead in the series in May 2021.
+Jin Ki-joo was offered the main lead opposite Park Hae-jin in July 2021.
+Jung Joon-ho received an offer to appear in the series in August 2021.

-Samhwa Networks has signed a supply contract with PCCW, Vuclip in Singapore to sell worldwide broadcasting rights licenses on September 27, 2021, for ten years.
+Samhwa Networks signed a supply contract with PCCW, Vuclip in Singapore to sell the worldwide broadcasting rights licenses on September 27, 2021, for ten years.

-Script reading for the series was held on October 6, 2021, at MBC in Sangam, Mapo-gu, Seoul, and filming began on October 14.
+The script reading for the series was held on October 6, 2021, at MBC in Sangam, Mapo District, Seoul, and filming began on October 14.

 There will also be works of art by actor Park Ki-woong that have not yet aired in the drama.

 On February 18, 2022, the script reading was released.